Takeno/mtg-policy-changes/ipg.md

 Examples

-- A. A player steals cards from the sideboard of his opponent.
+- A. A player steals cards from the sideboard of their opponent.

 - B. A player steals the table number from a table.

-- C. A player realizes she has a previous opponent’s card, but she hides it instead of telling a tournament official.
+- C. A player realizes they have a previous opponent’s card, but they hide it instead of telling a tournament official.

 Philosophy